 Level 300: Well-Architected for Security: Advanced Session

 As your use of the AWS platform matures and evolves you need to be continuously looking at ways to improve your security posture and take advantage of new security services and features.
-In this advanced technical session we will share architecture patterns for different workloads, IAM policy tips & tricks, how to implement security automation and forensics.
+In this advanced technical session we will share architecture patterns for different workloads, IAM policy tips & tricks, how to implement security automation and for forensics.
 Be prepared for a technically deep session on AWS security.

 Speaker: Ben Potter, AWS Cloud Security Consultant, Amazon Web Services

 By leveraging serverless architectures, organisations are building and running modern applications and services with increased agility and simplified scalability—all without managing a single server.
 Many applications need to manage user identities and support sign-in/sign-up.
 In this session, we dive deep on how to support millions of user identities, as well as how to integrate with social identity providers and existing corporate directories.
 We will show the real-world design patterns that AWS customers use to implement authentication and authorisation.

 Speaker: Myles Hosford, Security Solutions Architect, Amazon Web Services